JarlMorgennebel/homelab/devuan/clevis+tang-howto.md

         ├─FlashMem-swap 254:2    0  3.7G  0 lvm   [SWAP]
         └─FlashMem-opt  254:3    0    9G  0 lvm   /opt

 This design is 32 GB disk sda.
-EFI (384 MByte in sda1) and /boot (ext4, 1 GByte) are not encrypted.
+EFI (384 MByte in sda1) and /boot (ext4, 1 GByte in sda2) are not encrypted.
 /dev/sda3 is encrypted (sda3_crypt) with remaining space.
 LVM is on top and provides a 17GB logical / using ext4, 4 GB swap and remaining /opt using ext4.